-In connection with the MSR Financing Facility (as defined below) entered into by Aurora and QRS III, those parties also entered into an acknowledgment agreement with Fannie Mae.
+In connection with the Fannie Mae MSR Financing Facility (as defined below in Note 12) entered into by Aurora and QRS III, those parties also entered into an acknowledgment agreement with Fannie Mae.
 Pursuant to that agreement, Fannie Mae consented to the pledge by Aurora and QRS III of their respective interests in MSRs for loans owned or securitized by Fannie Mae, and acknowledged the security interest of the lender in those MSRs.
-See Note 12-Notes Payable for a description of the MSR Financing Facility.
+See Note 12-Notes Payable for a description of the Fannie Mae MSR Financing Facility and the financing facility it replaced.

-In connection with the MSR Revolver (as defined below), Aurora, QRS V, and the lender, with a limited joinder by the Company, entered into an Acknowledgement Agreement with Freddie Mac pursuant to which

-Freddie Mac consented to the pledge of the Freddie Mac MSRs securing the MSR Revolver.
-Aurora and the lender also entered into a Consent Agreement with Freddie Mac pursuant to which Freddie Mac consented to the pledge of Aurora's rights to reimbursement for advances on the underlying loans.
+In connection with the MSR Revolver (as defined below) in Note 12, Aurora, QRS V, and the lender, with a limited joinder by the Company, entered into an acknowledgement agreement with Freddie Mac pursuant to which Freddie Mac consented to the pledge of the Freddie Mac MSRs securing the MSR Revolver.
+Aurora and the lender also entered into a consent agreement with Freddie Mac pursuant to which Freddie Mac consented to the pledge of Aurora's rights to reimbursement for advances on the underlying loans.
 See Note 12-Notes Payable for a description of the MSR Revolver.